 First Aid for Eyes and Chemical Exposure

 If you wear contact lenses, remove them immediately if you get chemicals in your eyes.
 Keeping them in your eyes may hold the chemical against the cornea, causing unnecessary, potentially permanent damage and pain.

-- If you suspect chemicals have entered your eye, begin flushing it immediately with cool water and continue to do so for approximately 15 minutes.
+- If you suspect chemicals have entered your eye, begin flushing it immediately with cool water or an eye wash and continue to do so for a minimum of approximately 15 minutes.

 - Seek immediate medical attention by dialing 911 or going to the nearest emergency room.
 If possible, take the container of the offending substance with you so that you can tell your doctor what you have been exposed to.

 First Aid When You Have Something in Your Eye

 If you have an object in your eye, do not rub your eye.
 You can cause more damage by rubbing it.
 You may try to remove the particle if it is not embedded in the eye.
 But, follow these first aid tips first:

 - Try flushing the eye with water.
 Using your finger and thumb, gently pull the upper eyelid down over the top of the lower eyelid.
 This should cause tearing and flush the object out.
 You may need to repeat this several times.